algolia/instantsearch/tests/e2e/CONTRIBUTING.md

 Here are some general guidelines when writing end-to-end tests:

 - Each separate step should be in its own `it` function.
 This isn't a hard rule, but it helps make the scenario more readable and properly [separate each action in Sauce Labs reports](https://user-images.githubusercontent.com/13209/62311104-56217d80-b48b-11e9-94dc-3c18b9ddc2af.png).
-- All actions on the browser are asynchronous, so be sure to always `await` them. **Never run multiple asynchronous commands in parallel as it can confuse some browsers (Internet Explorer)**.
+- All actions on the browser are asynchronous, so be sure to always `await` them. **Never run multiple asynchronous commands in parallel as it can confuse some browsers**.
 - Use [helper](#helpers) functions whenever possible, for readability but also for maintainability—if one widget is updated, we only have to updates its helpers without touching the tests.
 - Only assert what you want to see on the page after an action—for example, is the checkbox selected, is the result list correct, etc.
 - Only assert what you want to see on the page after an action (Is this checkbox selected?
 Is the result list correct? etc.)